DHEA and Fertility

-DHEA is a hormone that naturally exists in both men and women.
+DHEA (or dehydroepiandrosterone) is a naturally existing hormone that the female body converts into androgens (mainly testosterone).
 In an infertility setting, DHEA is used primarily to treat women with diminished ovarian reserve (DOR), which occurs either as a consequence of premature ovarian aging (POA) or female aging.
 Our studies have found, and others have confirmed, that DHEA revitalizes the ovarian environment in which eggs mature, resulting in:

 - Increased IVF pregnancy rates

 - Increased chance of spontaneous conceptions

 - Shortened time to pregnancy

 - Increased quality and quantity of eggs and embryos

 - Decreased risk of miscarriage and chromosomal abnormalities in embryos

 - Improved cumulative pregnancy rates in patients under fertility treatment

 Introduced into fertility treatment by CHR in 2004, DHEA supplementation has demonstrated remarkable results worldwide.
 A 2010 survey found that about a third of all IVF centers in the world were already utilizing DHEA to improve pregnancy chances in women with DOR.